imethanlee/KnowPhish/README.md

 Thanks for your interest in our KnowPhish project!
 Our phishing detector is currently deployed in a commercial setting.
 Due to security considerations from our sponsors, we are unable to release the code or knowledge base at this time.
 As such, this GitHub repository serves as a host for the supplementary materials PDF and certain datasets.
 That said, I am more than happy to answer any questions you may have regarding our paper and its findings.
 Please feel free to reach out via email or raise an issue here.
 Thank you again for your attention!

 ## Citation
-Please consider citing our paper if you find it useful:
+Please consider citing our papers if you find them useful:

+- KnowPhish:
 ```bibtex
 @inproceedings {li2024knowphish,
   author = {Yuexin Li and Chengyu Huang and Shumin Deng and Mei Lin Lock and Tri Cao and Nay Oo and Hoon Wei Lim and Bryan Hooi},